pisecurity/opencv-manager/README.md

 # Overview

-`opencv-build-scripts` is a set of scripts for compiling OpenCV:
+`opencv-manager` is a set of scripts for managing multiple versions of OpenCV on the same host, either by installing ready to use packages, or by building it yourself from sources.

-- various OpenCV versions
-- for various platforms, including Raspberry Pi and clones
-- for various Debian/Raspbian versions
-- possibly including Intel OpenVINO support

 # Build scripts license